-The City, through the Economic Development Corporation, has competed as best it could to bring new business and new well paying jobs to the community, but frankly has less ability to compete by not having available the tools granted by the Local Option Municipal Economic Development Act.
-The City believes that not having the ability to directly fund economic development activities in the past may have cost jobs and capital investment which otherwise would have been realized.
+Prior to the passage of the Grand Island Economic Development Program, The City, through the Economic Development Corporation, has competed as best it could to bring new business and new well paying jobs to the community, but frankly hads less ability to compete by not having available the tools granted by the Local Option Municipal Economic Development Act.
+The City believeds that not having the ability to directly fund economic development activities in the past may have cost jobs and capital investment which otherwise would have been realized.
 The effect is to hamper growth of the tax base of the City.

-Only by adoption of an economic development program can the City of Grand Island directly contribute to economic development projects and thereby compete successfully for location of manufacturing facilities and other businesses to our community and retain those excellent employers currently within our community.
+Only by With the adoption of an the economic development program can the City of Grand Island was able to directly contribute to economic development projects and thereby compete successfully for location of manufacturing facilities and other businesses to our community and retain those excellent employers currently within our community.
 The well paying jobs and talented employees employed in these fields are critical to Grand Island.
 Those jobs are among the highest paying in the community and they attract the most capable and talented people in the work force.
 Absent approval of the program by the voters, other communities and states could become more attractive as the potential site for business and industry.
 Grand Island becomes less competitive.
 The foregoing is a practical example of the underlying basis for the legislative findings set out in the Local Option Municipal Economic Development Act.

 The Local Option Municipal Economic Development Act became effective June 3, 1991, and authorizes cities and villages to appropriate and spend local sales tax and property tax revenues for certain economic development purposes.
+In 2011 the Nebraska Legislature added language to the act to allow other sources of revenue to be utilized including: funds generated from municipally owned utilities or grants, donations, or state and federal funds received by the city.
 An economic development program formulated by the City to implement this legislation is subject to the vote of the people.